mmenzinger/ai_playground/src/scenario/tictactoe/scenario.md

 ### getWinner(state)
 Returns the winning [player](#player).
-Returns Player.None if the game is still going and Player.Both in case of a draw.
+Returns *EPlayer.None* if the game is still going and *EPlayer.Both* in case of a draw.
 ```javascript
 function getWinner(state: State): Player;
 ```
 [[Top](#tictactoe)]

 ### validateAction(state, action)
-Throws an exception if it is not a valid action given the state.
+Throws an exception if the action is invalid given the state.
 ```javascript
 function validateAction(state: State, action: Action): void;
 ```